Privacy & Security

 - Landmark's own records and information that it holds about you.

-Generally, Landmark will only collect your personal information from sources other than you if it is unreasonable or impracticable to collect your personal information from you directly.
+Generally, Landmark will only collect your personal information from sources other than you if it is unreasonable or impracticable to collect your personal information from you directly or where such information is being collected to enable Landmark to comply with any legislative or regulatory requirements.

 5. Why does Landmark need your personal information?